glenndehaan/express-browsersupport/README.md

 ```

 #### Do it yourself
-If you don't specify the `customResponse` or `redirectUrl` in your options you will enter the do it yourself mode
+If you don't specify the `customResponse` or `redirectUrl` in your options you will have to do it yourself

-Your req variable will now contain a special browserSupported boolean
+Your req variable will always contain a special browserSupported boolean

+This variable is always available!
+Even if you specify a `customResponse` or `redirectUrl` in your options

 This means you are free to do what ever you want
 ```